 The Best Japanese Samurai Movies

-So that’s my choice of some of my favourite Japanese samurai movies of all time to watch.
+So that’s the choice of my favourite Japanese samurai movies of all time to watch.

 I could have included a bunch more but this is all you will need to get the best from the samurai movies genre.

-If you’re visiting Japan or interested in learning about samurai tradition, or just love a good sword fight, then choose one or more of these samurai movies to watch.
+If you’re visiting Japan or interested in learning about samurai tradition, or just love a good sword fight, then choose one or more of these for movies on samurai to watch.

 Pro movie tip – Amazon Prime has a 30-day free trial, so you could watch a lot of these for free during that time.

-This post will also explain about the last stand of the samurai in their last epic fights.
+This post will also explain the last stand of the samurai in their last epic fights.

-Liked this article about Japanese samurai movies?
-A share would be appreciated!
+If you liked this article about the best Japanese samurai movies and chanbara cinema a share would be cool!